1. What is morloc

 module main (hello)

-hello = "Hello World"
+hello = "Hello up there"

 The module named main